Reviews

 All the issues we have discussed regarding OLED displays have a specific solution in a certain way.
 However, the most deadly fact about this kind of display is that it can easily cause physical discomfort for a user.
 With the trend of OLED Displays in the notebook segment, many consumers have reported this problem.
 The physical discomfort includes eye discomfort, headache, tiredness in the eyes, and many other issues in long-term usage.
 Undoubtedly, this is the biggest problem in OLED Displays.

 In modern office scenarios, the laptop is one of the primary tools used in productivity and office work.
 An office worker spends the majority of their time watching the screen.
 And if the person uses the OLED screen-equipped notebook, they might face visual fatigue in this kind of usage.
-Visual fatigue can cause physiological problems such as eye pain and headache.
+Visual fatigue can cause physiological problems such as eye pain and headaches.
 Moreover, this problem has no solution at all.
 The user can avoid this issue only by reducing the usage time.
 The bright and saturated picture of OLED transmits a large amount of color information to the user’s brain, which causes more sensory stimulation to the brain.

-Whether laptops need OLED Screen or Not?
+Whether laptops need OLED screens or Not?

 Back to our main query regarding whether the OLED Screens must be used in a notebook or not.
 In our opinion, using an OLED Display in a notebook is completely unnecessary.
 Following are some reasons which make our opinion more valid.